End Poverty in California: Movement

 The EPIC movement continued after Sinclair's defeat.
 It "recalled a mayor, kicked out a district attorney, replaced the governor with one of our choice" between 1934 and 1938, according to Robert A. Heinlein, who by then was deputy publisher of the EPIC News.
-Heinlein also ran for State Assembly in Hollywood and Beverly Hills in 1938.
+Heinlein also ran for the State Assembly in Hollywood and Beverly Hills in 1938.
 He lost, causing him to take up science fiction writing to pay off his campaign debt.

+Sinclair's EPIC platform, especially the production for use plank, inspired the formation of "Commonwealth Builders Inc." in the state of Washington, which pursued an "End Poverty in Washington" campaign that elected 35 state legislators and a U.S. Senator, Lewis B. Schwellenbach.
+The organization would later become the Washington Commonwealth Federation.

+During the 1936 Democratic Party presidential primaries, an EPIC slate nominally pledged to Sinclair for president was registered in California; they actually supported Franklin D. Roosevelt, but opposed U.S. Senator William Gibbs McAdoo, who headed the president's slate.
+Among the EPIC slate's candidates were Sinclair, his wife Mary Craig, geographer Peveril Meigs, labor leader Herbert Stanley Calvert, and State Assemblymen Ben Rosenthal, Ernest O. Voigt, and Amos Franklin Glover.
+The slate lost to Roosevelt's by a margin of eight to one.

 Legacy

 Despite Sinclair's defeat, EPIC is recognized as having been very influential in shaping Roosevelt's New Deal programs.
 In late 1934, Harry Hopkins, a senior adviser to Roosevelt who went on to oversee many New Deal programs, proposed an "End Poverty in America" campaign that The New York Times wrote “differs from Sinclair's plan in detail, but not in principle.”
+Consumer and producer cooperative programs administered by the Federal Emergency Relief Administration and Farm Security Administration can be at least partly attributed to EPIC.

 In 2022, universal basic income advocate and former Mayor of Stockton Michael Tubbs created "End Poverty in California" (EPIC), a nonprofit antipoverty organization with the same name and acronym that was inspired by Sinclair's campaign.

-This movement is thought to have been extremely influential in California’s politics, as well as a standard for Democrats and Republicans.
-EPIC had a substantial role in the Federal Emergency Relief Administration, eventually helping provide for the unemployed.
-Other administrations, such as the Farm Security Administration, continued to carry on these acts favoring the EPIC movement.
+Sinclair's movement is thought to have been extremely influential in California politics, setting the tone for campaigns between state Democrats and Republicans for decades to come.